OfficeDev/script-lab-2017/CONTRIBUTING.md

 There are also files related to Azure deployment, git ignores, a Travis configuration for continuous-integration, a package.json with the project's metadata, TypeScript configuration files for client and server, a linter configuration, and etc.  And of course, the project's README.

-## Enabling auth for local testing
+## Enabling auth for local testing (optional, if debugging auth-related code)
 1. Go to <https://github.com/settings/developers>, and click "[Register new application](https://github.com/settings/applications/new)" if you haven't done it before for your own dev copy of ScriptLab.
 2. Give it a name like "ScriptLab Local Dev", with a Homepage and Auth callback URL of `https://localhost:3000`.
 3. In `config/env.config.js`, find the `const config = { ... ` line, and under `local: { ...`, find `clientId: ''`, and replace with `clientId: '<id-from-github>'`.